Ejipuh/Plantey-Garden/P- Setup go links on site.md

 12:25 -- How do I edit the .htaccess file?
 Do I need to download it, edit, then reupload?

+*I realize that this is kind of like a more removed version of live-streaming.
+Interesting.
+Perhaps I could make another twitter account for project updates / garden updates*

 ---
 Current Focus: Edit .htaccess with command line...